 She’s kept busy at home with her family which includes her two Beagles Alfie & Murray and her Miniature Poodle Dulcie.

-Clare EspleyRVN, A1, VHA, MBVNAVeterinary NurseClare has a special interest in animal behaviour and nutrition , she runs our puppy preschool and nutrition clinics...
+Clare EspleyRVN, A1, VHA, MBVNAVeterinary NurseClare has a special interest in animal behaviour and nutrition , she runs our nutrition clinics...

 Clare qualified as a veterinary nurse in 1998 and came to Castle Vets in 2001.
 She was Head Nurse at Castle Vets from 2006 to 2008 before she started her family.
-Clare’s main interests are in canine and feline behaviour and training and she runs the Castle Vets puppy preschool course.
+Clare’s main interests are in canine and feline behaviour and training and she runs the Castle Vets canine first aid course.
 She also has a keen interest in animal nutrition and runs the weight management and nutrition clinics at the practice.
-She loves her consulting time with patients and their owners and also enjoys going out to schools to provide talks on what we do at the practice.
+She loves her consulting time with patients and their owners and also enjoys going out to schools and clubs to provide talks on what we do at the practice.

 Clare GarbuttRVN, A1, MBVNAVeterinary NurseClare has a keen interest in the care and welfare of senior pets and patients and is also a Pet Diabetes advisor ....